 The procedure can help you achieve a much rounder, toner and firmer appearance of the breasts overall.

 The complications associated with the procedure are minimal and can be avoided with maximum safety optimisation.
-Some of the risks are infection and bleeding, chest pain or shortness of breath, and temporary or permanent loss of sensation on the breasts.
+Some of the risks are infection and bleeding, chest pain or shortness of breath, and temporary or loss of sensation on the breasts.

 A one night stay at one of our local partner hotels is usually necessary.
 You can find out more about your likely recovery by looking at the following sections of our website: